Privacy Policy

 Google Tag Manager is a tool that allows us to embed tracking or statistical tools and other technologies on our website.
 The Google Tag Manager itself does not create user profiles, does not store cookies and does not perform any independent analyses.
 It is only used for the administration and display of the tools integrated.
 However, Google Tag Manager collects your IP address, which may also be transferred to Google’s parent company in the United States.

 The use of Google Tag Manager is based on Art.
-6 (1) lit. f GDPR.
+6 para.
+1 lit. f GDPR.
 The website operator has a legitimate interest in a fast and uncomplicated integration and management of various tools on his website.
-If a corresponding consent was requested, the processing is based exclusively on Art.
+If a corresponding consent has been requested, the processing is carried out exclusively on the basis of Art.
 6 para.
 1 lit. a GDPR; the consent can be revoked at any time.

 Use of Google WebFonts

-For this purpose, the browser you use must connect to Google’s servers.
+For this purpose, the browser you are using must connect to Google’s servers.
 This gives Google knowledge that our website was accessed via your IP address.
 Google Web Fonts are used in the interest of a uniform and appealing presentation of our online offers.
 This constitutes a legitimate interest within the meaning of Art.
-6 (1) lit. f GDPR.
+6 para.
+1 lit. f GDPR.

-For more information on Google Web Fonts, please visit https://developers.google.com/fonts/faq and see Google’s privacy policy: https://www.google.com/policies/privacy/.
+Further information on Google Web Fonts can be found athttps://developers.google.com/fonts/faqand in Google’s privacy policy: https://www.google.com/policies/privacy/.

 Use of Instagram